Preparing for Permanent/Extended Departure

 Create an Imail or Umail account

-With an Imail or Umail account, your return address will remain firstname.lastname@example.org or email@example.com after you graduate.
-Your campus address (e.g., firstname.lastname@example.org ) will remain active only if you set your preferred address to your Imail, Umail, or IU Connect alumni email account (see below).
+With a Umail account, your return address will remain email@example.com or firstname.lastname@example.org after you graduate.
+Your campus address (e.g., email@example.com ) will remain active only if you set your preferred address to your Umail or IU Connect alumni email account (see below).
 Forwards to other preferred addresses will result in the deactivation of your campus address.
 See At IU, how do I register my preferred email address?

 You may also be interested in creating an Alumni Association e-mail account to maintain contact with the University.
 Below are the instructions to do so.***